Table of Content

 Pros: XP gives the best results in high-velocity work requirements that encourage open communication, and highly cohesive teamwork.
 Because the feedback loop is reduced, there is a definite reduction in the cost of change.
 Furthermore, continuous integration and deployment ensure that the wastage of time is limited in this framework.

 Cons: The XP method performs optimally when the development team and the customer are co-located.
 Interactions are most fruitful when team members meet face to face.
-So, this may not be a preferable approach in distributed teams.
+So, it may not be a preferable approach in distributed teams.
 The level of stress is high due to tight deadlines, while documentation is limited due to constant changes.

 DevOps Deployment Methodology